 We believe that hydrogen will play a central role for the design of modern energy systems to allow for complete green energy independence and security.
 A burgeoning global industry is taking shape around hydrogen’s potential as a storable fuel or energy carrier.
 The many advantages it has over battery-electric technology result in hydrogen gaining traction with industry, environmentalists and leading governments.
 With an abundance of variable renewable energy resources coming on-line, green hydrogen is the solution to power the green energy system of the future.

 Where is hydrogen currently used?

 Hydrogen is an energy carrier and as such, a true multi talent.
-Today, hydrogen is directly used mainly in industrial processes of many kinds, such as ammonia fertiliser production, food processing purposes, the float glass industry, cooling for power plants and in the semiconductor and electronics industry, and many more.
+Today, hydrogen is directly used mainly in industrial processes of many kinds, such as ammonia fertilizer production, food processing purposes, the float glass industry, cooling for power plants, semiconductor and electronics industry, and many more.